5l1v3r1/learning_for_oscp/basics/google_dorks/How_to_use_Google_to_hack.md

 Lets take a look at the special google search operators that are used to construct those high powered google hack search terms.

-intitle
+### intitle
 Specifying intitle, will tell google to show only those pages that have the term in their html title.
-For example intitle:"login page" will show those pag
+For example intitle:"login page" will show those pages which have the term "login page" in the title text.

+### allintitle
+Similar to intitle, but looks for all the specified terms in the title.

+### inurl
+Searches for the specified term in the url.
+For example inurl:"

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ1MDI3MjY0Ml19
+eyJoaXN0b3J5IjpbMTcyNzA0ODEwMl19
 -->